Engineering many-body quantum Hamiltonians with non-ergodic properties using quantum Monte Carlo: Computation of the Covariance Matrix with the Stochastic Series Expansion (SSE) QMC

+In the above Hamiltonian, the Ising term ($S_i^z S_j^z$) and the magnetic field term ($h_i S_i^z$) are the diagonal terms ${\mathcal O}^d$, while the exchange term ($S_i^x S_j^x+S_i^y S_j^y$) is the off-diagonal term ${\mathcal O}^{od}$~\cite{SSE_rev_Sandvik}.
+To compute the elements of the covariance matrix, we carry out the measurement of following types of terms.

-As both of the terms belong to diagonal type operation, we can do direct measurement for every spin state along the non-empty operator string.
+{\bf ${\mathcal O}^d {\mathcal O}^d$ terms :} As both of the terms belong to diagonal type operation, we can do direct measurement for every spin state along the non-empty operator string.

-where $N_H$ is the total number of the non-empty operator string in each measuring step, $p$ is the slice index, and $\big \langle ... \big \rangle$ is the average of Monte Carlo steps.
+where $N_H$ is the total number of the non-empty operator string in each measuring step, $p$ is the slice index, and $\big \langle ... \big \rangle$ is the average of Monte Carlo steps (see chapter-5 of Ref~\cite{SSE_rev_Sandvik} for further details).
 As the spin state only changes during the off-diagonal operation, we can boost the efficiency by bookkeeping spins on most of the sites.